liminalfun/liminalcareshiatsu/README.md

 ## Customize the boilerplate for your project

-1. Update your project name:
+1. Update your project name in the following files:
-    - package.json (update name from 'astro-boilerplate')
+    - package.json
-    - src/content/page/settings.mdx
+    - src/content/settings.mdx
     -